“Menopause After Cancer is a totally different ball game”

 Perhaps you’d already been through menopause and were coasting along quite happily on HRT.
 But then you got the cancer diagnosis and had to stop it abruptly, so you’re suddenly dealing with symptoms you were managing well before.

-You’ve been through such a lot already.
-You – and your body – deserve nourishment and care.
-Tune into the Menopause and Cancer podcast to listen to experts who have an in depth understanding of menopause and cancer.
+Tune into my and the world’s only the Menopause and Cancer podcast to listen to experts who have an in depth understanding of menopause and cancer.
 Did you know we get over 20k downloads a month?